jferrater/Tap-And-Eat-MicroServices/README.md

 "#Tap-And-Eat-MicroServices"
 </br>
-Note: Documentation is not yet complete.
-All micro services will be documented.
+<p>Note: Documentation is not yet complete.
+All micro services will be documented. </p>

 <h1>Tap-And-Eat-MicroServices</h1>
 </br>